hktalent/CreateOneMinJar/README.md

 [![Follow on Twitter](https://img.shields.io/twitter/follow/Hktalent3135773.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=Hktalent3135773)

 # CreateOneMinJar
-Create One Min Jar file
+Automatically search for the required class and package it as a jar Create One Min Jar file

 ## how use
 - 1、in your main end code